dgarigali/ImageStitching/README.md

 ## To run the program

 To test the program, simply execute the file **run.m** in Matlab.
-This script reads the images from a chosen dataset, calls the function on the script **Homog.m** and uses the resulting homographies to build the mosaic.
+This script reads the images from a chosen dataset, calls the function on the script **homog.m** and uses the resulting homographies to build the mosaic.

-To select a dataset, edit the line 8 of the file run.m.
+To select a dataset, edit the line 8 of the file **run.m**.
 For example, to use the "translation" dataset:

 ```
 folder_name = 'datasets/translation/';
 ```

-To change the RANSAC parameters, edit the lines 43-45 of the file Homog.run
+To change the RANSAC parameters, edit the lines 43-45 of the file **homog.m**

 ```
 threshold = 49; %set threshold (|r_i|<epsilon) - inlier criteria